Skip to main content

 “Take your best-performing asset from the last 3–6 months and stick the offer on it in the form of a headline or dot whack button,” suggests Dara Denney, director of performance creative at Thesis Testing.

 Think of the last time you bought something, only to see it go on sale the next day.
-This experience is frustrating.
+Frustrating, right?
 As a merchant, you want to do what you can to prevent customers from feeling like they should have waited to purchase.

 BFCM is the perfect time to put on your customer hat.
 Go through your online experience as a shopper to poke holes in what’s working and what’s not, so you can make necessary last-minute optimizations to your store.